Skip to content

 Why is understanding tasks important for workflow management?

-Tasks are the fundamental units of work in Tallyfy that drive process completion.
+Tasks are the fundamental units of work in Tallyfy that drive process completion and ensure nothing falls through the cracks.

 Understanding how tasks function is essential because: